JeffreyRiggle/my-site/content/blog/clean-coder/index.md

 * professionals know how much overtime they can handle and require people to respect their time.
 For example at the end of this chapter overtime needs to be done.
 The programmer agrees to work the weekend with the pre-requisite that their family is alright with it and the understanding that they will take Tuesday off to make up for lost time on the weekend.

 ### Coding
+This is a topic Bob, has a lot to say on.
+He has written a different book on this very topic [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

+A major part of coding is being in the right mindset.
+You should not code when you are tired or distracted.
+In some cases, life events can serve as a distraction to good code.
+In these cases, you should try to resolve your life events before coding.
+Failing to do this can lead to code you regret later on.

+One common topic that most developers talk about is getting into the zone.
+Often developers claim that being in the zone is a desirable thing because you feel more productive.
+In this book, Bob argues that the zone is a dangerous thing.
+The zone is a meditative state that lacks collaboration.
+In Bob's eyes, this is a problem is programming is a collaborative effort.

+When coding one should strive to reduce debugging time.
+To do this we should follow strong TDD practices.
+This should assure us the code works and only does exactly what it is specified to do.

+At some point, we all run into issues.
+In these cases, pairing is the best thing we can do.
+This is something that quite a few books echo.
+Although it may be comfortable to work solo, two heads are often better than one and coding is no exception.

+#### Original notes
 * mentions the clean code book.
 * talks about the unique challenge of code.
   * it must work